-If we have client code that needs to sort a collection, we could pass it to an object with a sort () method.
-This object may be a QuickSorter or MergeSorter object, but the result will be the same in either case: a sorted list.
+If we have client code that needs to sort a collection, we could pass it to an object with a sort() method.
+This object may be a QuickSorter or a MergeSorter object; but the result will be the same in either case: a sorted list.
 The strategy used to do the sorting is abstracted from the calling code, making it modular and replaceable.

 Of course, in Python, we typically just call the sorted function or list.sort method and trust that it will do the sorting in a near-optimal fashion.
-So, we really need to look at a better example.
+So we really need to look at a better example, don't we?

 Let's consider a desktop wallpaper manager.
+For starters, the strategy pattern might be used to load different image formats (JPEG, GIF, PNG, TIFF) from the hard drive and then display them.
+There are libraries that take care of this transparently for us, however, so let's move a bit higher up the stack.
 When an image is displayed on a desktop background, it can be adjusted to the screen size in different ways.
 For example, assuming the image is smaller than the screen, it can be tiled across the screen, centered on it, or scaled to fit.
 There are other, more complicated, strategies that can be used as well, such as scaling to the maximum height or width, combining it with a solid, semi-transparent, or gradient background color, or other manipulations.
 While we may want to add these strategies later, let's start with the basic ones.

-Our strategy objects takes two inputs; the image to be displayed, and a tuple of the width and height of the screen.
-They each return a new image the size of the screen, with the image manipulated to fit according to the given strategy.
-You'll need to install the pillow module with pip3 install pillow for this example to work:
+Our strategy objects will take two inputs; the image to be displayed, and a tuple of the width and height of the screen.
+They will return a new image the size of the screen, with the image manipulated to fit according to the given strategy.